Grant Robertson: Second term, 2011–2014

-Third term: 2014–2017
+Third term, 2014–2017

+During the 2014 New Zealand general election, Robertson retained Wellington Central by a margin of 8,267 votes, defeating National's candidate Paul Foster-Bell.

-Robertson was re-elected in the Wellington Central electorate in the September 2014 general election.
-The Labour Party performed poorly and leader David Cunliffe immediately came under pressure to resign.
+Overall, the Labour Party performed poorly and Cunliffe immediately came under pressure to resign.
 He was seen by some in the party as taking insufficient blame for the defeat.
-The leading challengers for the leadership were Robertson and David Shearer.
 Media reports suggest that some of the Labour caucus were trying to get Cunliffe to resign so Robertson and Jacinda Ardern could replace the current leadership unopposed.
 On 26 September, the voting record in the previous leadership race of unions affiliated to Labour was released, showing Cunliffe had won very strong union support in the previous race, and highlighting the challenge for Robertson's bid.

 On 28 September, after Cunliffe had signalled his intention to resign, Robertson put his name forward to run for the Labour Party leadership.
 Robertson pointed to Labour's poor performance in the election as leading him to run: "I couldn't stand by and see the party poll at 24 per cent and not do something now that David's triggered the contest.
 That's why I've put my name forward."
 He also argued that the Labour Party needed unity, and he would be a unifying figure, with the support of most of the Labour caucus.
 Because there were four candidates for the leadership, the Labour Party held a leadership election.

 Robertson lost the leadership election to Andrew Little by a small margin, Little receiving 50.52 per cent of the vote to Robertson's 49.48 per cent after the votes from the other unsuccessful candidates had been reallocated.
 However Robertson once again won the support of most of the caucus, as well as a majority of the membership.
 After the results were announced, Robertson said he would not seek the Labour Party leadership again in the future.

 In Andrew Little's shadow cabinet reshuffle of November 2014, Robertson received the finance portfolio, and was ranked number 3 on the Labour list.
+Robertson chaired the Labour Party's "Future of Work Commission," a two-year-long policy investigation.
+The final report was released in 2016.

-As part of his finance portfolio, he was engaged in researching international economic policy, and was responsible for the Labour Party's "Future of Work Commission."
-His aims for the portfolio were to cut down on the number of policies, and "humanise" the policy.
+Robertson said his aims for the portfolio were to cut down on the number of policies, and "humanise" the policy.